A classic Meatloaf Recipe for a weeknight family dinner! This tender, flavorful meatloaf is topped with a sweet and tangy glaze.

 This meatloaf recipe is really easy to prepare.
-Baking the meatloaf is what takes the most time so be sure you plan ahead to allow ample baking time.
-Scroll down for the printable recipe card and complete instructions.
+Baking the meatloaf is what takes the most time, so be sure you plan ahead to allow ample baking time.

 The milk adds moisture and flavor.
 The milk is absorbed by the breadcrumbs and softens them.
 Then the breadcrumbs are mixed into the meat and add moisture rather than pull moisture from the meat.